jy0205/LaVIT/README.md

 cd LaVIT
 pip install -r requirements.txt
 ```

+* (Optional) We recommend to use memory efficient attention by installing xFormers following the instructions in [here](https://huggingface.co/docs/diffusers/main/en/optimization/xformers).
+Then, you can set the argument `use_xformers=True` in `build_model` function  to save the GPU memory and speed up inference.

 ### Model Zoo
 We release the LaVIT weight that is built upon [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b) as the large language model.